MicrosoftDocs/windows-itpro-docs/windows/keep-secure/creating-a-device-guard-policy-for-signed-apps.md

 **To create a code integrity policy based on a reference device**

-1. On your reference device, start Windows PowerShell as an administrator.
+1. On your reference device, start PowerShell as an administrator.

 2. In PowerShell, initialize variables by typing: